TaTooKa/froth/docs/source/pages/dyingsun.rst

 Skills: *Marksman*, *Survival*, *Tracking*.

-Gear: Roll d6 on the *Random Weapons* table, and get 2 random pieces of *armor*.
+Gear: Roll d6 on the :hoverxref:`Random Weapons <random-weapons-table>` table, and get 2 random pieces of *armor*.
 Begin with an extra *ranged weapon* of your choice.

 WARLOCK
 ^^^^^^^